secretstartups/handbook/support/workflows/log_requests.html.md

 We cannot provide the following information:

 - Information about accounts or projects that the requester does not own.
-- Any information considered [Personally Identifiable Information (PII)](pii_removal_requests.html) that is not about the requester.
+- Any information considered [Personal Data](personal_data_access_account_deletion.html) that is not about the requester.
 Also consider [the data covered under GDPR](https://about.gitlab.com/handbook/legal/privacy/privacy-laws.html#what-is-covered-by-the-gdpr).
 - Any information that would disclose GitLab confidential information or processes.

-## Sending logs and other PII
+## Sending logs and other Personal Data

-Any [PII](https://about.gitlab.com/handbook/support/workflows/pii_removal_requests.html#overview) information that is pulled, such as a log request, needs to be delivered compressed and password protected to the requestor with the following guidelines:
+Any [Personal Data](personal_data_access_account_deletion.html) information that is pulled, such as a log request, needs to be delivered compressed and password protected to the requestor with the following guidelines:

 - The password should be a random string of at least 10+ characters including numbers, lower and upper case letters.
 - The password protected file should be attached to the ZenDesk ticket, and the password needs to be sent separately through your email account directly to the customer's email address.
 - Once the customer had successfully received and opened the files you should delete the pulled data from your computer and the email from your mailbox.

+If there are numerous files that need to be sent over time, or if the log files are too large to attach to the ticket in ZenDesk, you can use the [Support Uploader](large_files.html).
+Please ensure the password is still sent separately.

 In case you need to share the data pull results internally, such as in an internal issue, upload the files to Google Drive, such as the [Support Ticket Attachments folder](https://drive.google.com/drive/folders/1RpCb_li2RTYsE8GnVFExCux3QpZ2i0TD) (internal).